 I nod and keep mopping, face still burning.

 Irritation starts to prickle its way over my skin, but I force another nod.
 I can’t risk this job because of some drunk idiot with something to prove.

 ‘You let them see that you were angry.
 That only made it worse.
 If you pretend that you don’t give a shit, they eventually get bored.’

 I don’t reply but continue to mop in silence.
 I just want to get home where I can be angry, but keep it private, hidden.
 I’ll keep my smile on for now and try to pretend like it doesn’t bother me at all.

-Ash Leonard’s work appears in the Skeptic edition of WORDLY.
+Read more of Ash’s work in the Skeptic edition of WORDLY Magazine.